-Letter from the director of technology to Country Day families in summer 2022.
+Letter from the director of technology to Country Day families, summer 2023

 Dear CCDS Students and Parents -

-Seven years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
-Microsoft produced this video at CCDS as we were testing it.
-An interview I did six years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
+Nine years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
+An interview I did seven years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
 It is worth a read: The Device Matters.
-Based on our experience we have deployed successive generations of Surface Pro tablets over the past six years, and we can say with confidence that the Surfaces have exceeded our expectations.
-We will be deploying the Surface Pro 7+ for the 2021-22 school year.
+Based on our experience we have deployed successive generations of Surface Pro tablets over the past eight years, and we can say with confidence that the Surfaces have exceeded our expectations.
+We will be deploying the Surface Pro 7+ again for the 2023-24 school year, the same model as last year.

-For those of you who are planning to purchase a new Surface Pro 7+ this year, please watch the purchasing video above and then place your order here.
+For those of you who are planning to purchase a new Surface Pro 7+ this year, please place your order here.
 See the FAQ for details.
-We recommend paying by electronic check (ACH) to minimize service fees.
-The ordering deadline is Friday, June 4, 2021.
+We recommend paying by electronic check (ACH) to minimize transaction fees.
+The ordering deadline is Friday, June 30, 2023.
 Important details about purchasing requirements and deadlines are shown in the tables below.